-Recently, my previous bank increased their fees.
+In 2018, my previous bank increased their fees.
 So I decided to change to a new bank account.
 After some research, I switched from PostFinance to Migros Bank.
-It may seem very easy to change your bank account.
-But there are many things you need to think about when you are doing it.
+There are many things you need to think about when you are changing bank accounts.
 Before I switched, I was thinking it was some work.
 But I was not thinking of everything I had to change.
 In this post, I am going to detail the things you have to think of for changing to your new bank account.

 Another thing I tried to do during this change of bank account is to make it easier for the next time.
 I do not think it is a good thing to be tied to a single bank account.
 Next time, I want the process to be easier.
 So I am also going to share what I did to make it easier for next time.
 Hopefully, I will not have to change my bank account for a long time.
 But in the event of a change, I will be more prepared for it.